 Rupert Enticknap is one of Britain’s leading young countertenors.
 He has performed with renown Early Music ensembles and conductors and also brings along a great passion for modern and contemporary music repertoire.

 In 2017, he made his debut at the Glyndebourne Opera Festival in the role of Rosencrantz in Brett Dean’s celebrated Hamlet-premiere alongside Barbara Hannigan which has been chosen as best world premiere by the International Opera Awards 2018.
-Touring performances followed at the Adelaide Festival 2018 among other venues.
+The DVD-production received the Gramophone Classical Music Award 2019.
 He also sang the title role of Philip Glass’s Akhnaten at the MITO Settembre Musica Festival 2015, the European in Maurizio Kagel’s Mare Nostrum at the Wiener Kammeroper in 2014, the world premiere of Max Richter’s Sum for The Royal Opera House, Covent Garden and the Mystery Man in Olga Neuwirth’s The Lost Highway at the Frankfurt Opera.